-Also, using videos and images in the web pages along with sitemaps and structured data can help for better visual snippets along with visual communication with the searcher.
+Also, using videos and images on the web pages along with sitemaps and structured data can help for better visual snippets along with visual communication with the searcher.
 Even in the search bar in mobile search activity, Google can show multimedia content from your web page.

 7. How to Optimize Meta Tags for On-page SEO

 The basics are in place: the content is there, has been expanded with photos or videos, and has been structured in a meaningful way.
-Now it is important to make optimal use of any rankings in the search engine results page.
-What is important here is a keyword and search intent optimized URL, a topic and keyword-optimized title, and a description that is not only keyword-optimized but also click-strong.
+Now it is important to make optimal use of any rankings on the search engine results page.
+What is important here is a keyword and search intent-optimized URL, a topic and keyword-optimized title, and a description that is not only keyword-optimized but also click-strong.
 The bolded keywords attract attention in the search results.
 An activating description should also move seekers to click.